 core-site.xml and place it inside Spark’s

-The main category of parameters that should be configured is the authentication parameters
+There are two main categories of parameters that should to be configured: declaration of the

 ||Keystone Authentication URL||Mandatory|

 fs.swift.service.PROVIDER.password contains sensitive information and keeping them in